bartvanhoey/FunctionalCSharp/README.md

 An honest function always does what its signature says, and given an input of the expected type.
 A function is honest when
   * returns an output of the expected type
-  * does not not throw Exceptions
+  * does not throw Exceptions
   * never returns null

 Signature: Age -> Risk

+Attention: An Impure Function, has for example an I/O operation, can still be an Honest Function!

 ```csharp
     public static Risk CalculateRiskProfile(Age age)
         => age < 60 ?
 Risk.Low : Risk.Medium;
 ```
 ATTENTION: an honest function can still be impure.
-An honest function abides it's signature, but still can perform I/O operations
+An honest function abides its signature, but still can perform I/O operations

 ## Difference between OO Programming and FP Programming